Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 Sarah Richmond

-Sarah Richmond is a partner at the Boston law firm Gesmer Updegrove.
+Sarah Richmond lives in Chestnut Hill, MA and is a partner at the Boston law firm Gesmer Updegrove.
 She focuses on corporate and transactional work and serves on the firm's Executive Committee.
-Sarah is co-chair of Combined Jewish Philanthropies' Caring Committee, sits on the Executive Board of its Women's Philanthropy division, and is a graduate of CJP's Acharai Leadership Program.
-Sarah serves on the Temple Emanuel Board of Trustees as well as its Nominating and Governance Committee.
-She is on the planning committee of The Good Fight, the Anti-Defamation League's forum on confronting anti-Semitism.
-Sarah is chair of the Attorneys Group of The Boston club women's leadership organization.
-Sarah lives in Newton, MA.
-She has two children, Abby (a proud alum of JWA's Rising Voices Fellowship), and Eli.
-She received her J.D. from Harvard Law School cum laude and her B.A. in mathematics from Columbia University magna cum laude.
+Sarah is the winner of the 2023 Circle of Excellence Growth Award from Combined Jewish Philanthropies (CJP).
+Sarah is a graduate of CJP's Acharai Leadership Program and served as a Board Member and the VP of Leadership for CJP’s Women’s Philanthropy.
+Sarah has served on the Temple Emanuel (Newton, MA) Board of Trustees and its Nominating and Governance Committee.
+Sarah has two grown children, Abby (a proud alum of JWA's Rising Voices Fellowship) and Eli.
+Sarah is a graduate of Harvard Law School (cum laude), Columbia University (BA in Mathematics, magna cum laude) and Phillips Exeter Academy.

 Emily Rosenberg